First showing for 'Spitting Image' Trump

 Law's Trump puppet will go on display in Norwich as part of a retrospective of the artist's work.

-Mr Law said about Donald Trump getting the Spitting Image treatment: "I am a reformed old gentleman but I get very angry about things.
+On Trump getting the Spitting Image treatment, Mr Law said: "I am a reformed old gentleman but I get very angry about things.

 "It's puppets, not people so you can get away with murder."